Estimated Quarterly Tax Calculator

 The formula behind this

-This calculator multiplies annual net income by the estimated tax rate to get annual tax, then divides by four to get the quarterly amount.
-Monthly reserve is annual tax divided by 12.
-Results are estimates for illustration purposes only and do not model income fluctuation across quarters or safe-harbor calculation based on prior-year tax.
-Everything the calculator does is shown in the formula box below, so you can check the math against your own spreadsheet if you want.
+The calculator multiplies annual net income by the estimated tax rate to get the annual tax, then divides by four for the quarterly amount.
+The monthly reserve is the annual tax divided by 12.
+These are estimates for illustration only.
+They do not model income that changes across quarters, progressive tax bands, or safe-harbour calculations based on prior-year tax.
+Everything the calculator does appears in the formula box below, so the math can be checked against your own spreadsheet.

 What this doesn't capture